 1. Reduced Business Revenues

 Businesses must significantly reduce the prices of their products in order to stay competitive.
-Obviously, as they reduce their prices, their revenues start to drop.
+As they reduce their prices, their revenues start to drop.
 Business revenues frequently fall and recover, but deflationary cycles tend to repeat themselves multiple times.

-Unfortunately, this means businesses will need to increasingly cut their prices as the period of deflation continues.
-Although these businesses operate with improved production efficiency, their profit margins will eventually drop, as savings from material costs are offset by reduced revenues.
+Unfortunately, this means businesses need to increasingly cut their prices as the period of deflation continues.
+Although these businesses operate with improved production efficiency, their profit margins eventually drop as savings from material costs are offset by reduced revenues.